What’s Your Vision of the Future?

 Protect your eyes — at work and at play

 About 2,000 people in the United States get a serious work-related eye injury every day.
 And get this: people with sports-related eye injuries end up in the ER every 13 minutes!

 The good news is that you can help protect your eyes from injury by wearing protective eyewear — like safety glasses, goggles, and safety shields.
 To make sure you have the right kind of protective eyewear and you’re using it correctly, talk with your eye doctor.

-Get more tips to keep your eyes healthy and safe.
 And don’t forget to ask your doctor if you need to schedule an eye exam!